Tiny Life Consulting

 How Corrosion Can Start a Fire

-When you connect extension cords, adapters, and surge protectors, the act of the two sides of the connector coming together usually scratches though any corrosion and makes a small connection.
-But the poor connection means that all of the electrons are coursing through a smaller area than intended.
+When RV extension cords, adapters, and surge protectors are connected the act of the two sides of the connector surface area coming together usually scratches though any corrosion and makes a surface small connection.
+However, the poor connection means that all of the electrons are coursing through a smaller area than intended.
 The result is heat.

-RVs are frequently drawing close to the maximum amperage supplied by the source.
+RVs frequently draw close to the maximum amperage supplied by the source, especially in summer when air conditioners are running or in winter when the electric heaters are running.
 50 amps is a lot of power.

 This Fix is Simple: Clean the Corrosion